ThemeBoy/SportsPress/includes/sportspress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 2.7.7 =
+* Fix - Events not appearing due to filter malfunction.

 = 2.7.6 =
 * Feature - Add ability to bulk set events as on time.